I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Of course, because the world would stop spinning if Hadrian was even thirty seconds late," Shego muttered under her breath.

-The trio was led to their table by a young waiter, who was eager to serve if his smile meant anything.
+A young waiter, who was eager to serve if his smile meant anything, led the trio to their table.
 Hego was easy enough to spot from a distance, especially since he looked ready to burst out of his dark blue suit.
-He was messing with his tie and the woman next to him—the trio assumed she was the girlfriend—was trying to get him to stop touching the tie by hitting his hands.
+He was messing with his tie and the woman next to him – the trio assumed she was the girlfriend – swatted at his hands to get him to leave the tie alone.

-None of the women said it, but they did think that Hego's girlfriend was beautiful.
-Glamorous really, but not the type of woman that they would go for.
-She had a mop of golden blonde curls that fell just beyond her shoulders and shined beautifully when the light hit it at the right angle.
+None of the women said it, but they thought that Hego's girlfriend was beautiful.
+Glamorous really, but not the type of woman they would go for.
+She had a mop of golden blond curls that fell just beyond her shoulders and shined beautifully when the light hit it at the right angle.
 Her skin was creamy and on display thanks to her powder blue dress with thin, spaghetti straps.
-Her lips where shiny and pink, but did not seem to be hers; and lips were not the only thing that did not appear to be what God gave her, but the trio decided that they would not say anything.
+Her lips where shiny and pink, but did not seem to be hers; and lips were not the only thing that did not appear to be what nature gave her, but the trio decided they would not say anything.
 She was not their girlfriend, after all.

 "I can see why Mommy wouldn't tell me about her when I asked…" Shego muttered.
 Her mother and her father had not said much on Hadrian's girlfriend when she asked about her.
 She just hoped that it was not as bad a sign as she was taking it as.